4.91 from 113 votes

 A collage of 6 images showing how to make Spinach Stuffed Chicken.

-2. Butterfly the chicken: Using a sharp knife, slice each chicken breast through the center, but don’t cut all the way through.
-Open each breast like a book.
+2. Butterfly the chicken: Slice each chicken breast through the center but not all the way through.

-3. Stuff the chicken: Stuff each chicken breast with one quarter of the spinach mixture and secure the opening with several toothpicks.
-Season the top and bottom of the breasts with paprika, salt, and pepper.
+3. Stuff the breasts: Fill each with one quarter of the spinach & cheese mixture and secure with toothpicks.

 Keto spinach stuffed chicken cut open on a plate.